colatkinson/colatkinson.github.io/_drafts/osxfuse.md

 license next time you release some code, so that when some random company wants to use it, you can finesse a cut of the action.

-While it might not seem like much... *Trust me, it's a big deal.*
+While in isolation this might seem like a minor issue, if looked at as a symptom of a deeper problem... *Trust me, it's a big deal.*

 ---